 In addition to wave action, storms and flooding are significant contributors to coastal erosion.
 Storm-related surges can quickly remove large amounts of sediment from a beach, accelerating the erosion process.
 Thus, an understanding of local weather patterns and storm trends is crucial when planning a seaside development.

-A lire également : What Are the Best Practices for Managing Tenant Relationships in Commercial Real Estate?
+Sujet a lire : What Are the Best Practices for Managing Tenant Relationships in Commercial Real Estate?

 Managing the risk of coastal erosion involves implementing strategies to delay or prevent the loss of sediment.
 The field of coastal engineering has developed a range of such strategies, many of which can be incorporated into seaside developments.